-Now it’s time to prepare - and as the place where driven, ambitious women gather to build our careers, that’s what we’re here to help you do.
+Now it’s time to prepare - and as a community full of thousands of successful software engineers, that’s what we’re here to help you do.

-If you’re feeling anxious or stressed about what to expect in the interview process, know you’re not alone.
+If you’re feeling anxious or stressed about what to expect for software engineer interview questions, know you’re not alone.
 You’ve landed in the right place.

-Many of these women have been on both sides of the hiring process and know how exhausting and difficult it can be.
+Many of these women have been on both sides of the software engineering interview process and know how exhausting and difficult it can be.

 So take a breath, have a sip of coffee or tea, and sink into your chair a little bit deeper to read this one.
 We’re going to cover the most important things you need to know.